sghill/LoveSeat/README.md

 Love Seat is a simply architected [CouchDB](http://couchdb.apache.org/) C# client with the intent to abstract away just enough so that it's easy to use, but not enough so that you don't know what's going on.
-LoveSeat will not introduce unneeded dependancies and will attempt to remove programmer burden while leaving you close enough to the metal that you are able to utilize the full featureset of CouchDb.
+LoveSeat will not introduce unneeded dependencies and will attempt to remove programmer burden while leaving you close enough to the metal that you are able to utilize the full featureset of CouchDB.

 Tested compatibility